 - David Livingstone (1813-1873), a medical missionary with the London Missionary Society, is considered one of the greatest missionary heroes.
 He spent most of his life in Africa as an explorer and doctor, using his understanding of nature and science to map the continent of Africa in preparation for the many missionaries who would come after him.
 Livingstone

 - George Müller (1805-1898) started orphanages.
 In his lifetime his orphanage in England took care of more than 10,000 children.
 He believed in never asking anyone for support, but trusting God to lay it on the person’s heart to support the need.

 - Hudson Taylor (1832-1905) is known for his respect for the Chinese culture.
 He was widely criticized in his home country of England at the time for dressing like the Chinese men, but this practice made him much more accepted.
 He spent more than 50 years in China as a doctor, evangelist and translator and continued his translation work when he returned to England for medical reasons.

-Note how these missionaries committed their lives – their lifetimes, their livelihoods, their lifestyles, their risk of losing their lives to sickness or violence – not 4 year blocks of time in Bible college or foreign mission terms.
+Note how these missionaries committed their lives – their lifetimes, their livelihoods, their lifestyles, their risk of losing their lives to sickness or violence – not 4 year blocks of time in foreign mission terms.
 Perhaps the problem is that our embedded impression of modern missionaries is that they operate like it’s a temp job, with their lives firmed based in their American churches, territory, culture, and materialistic values.

 On the other hand, perhaps you’ve been a missionary in your career field all along where you’ve influenced others to the gospel and didn’t even realize it.